OpenInternet/Infuse/content/learning-path/5/module-7.ar.md

 {{% resource title="WPScan" languages="English" cost="Free" description="An automated tool to scan WordPress sites for security flaws." url="https://github.com/wpscanteam/wpscan" %}}

 {{% resource title="Damn Vulnerable WordPress" languages="English" cost="Free" description="A specially designed WordPress installation intentionally vulnerable for testing purposes." url="https://github.com/vavkamil/dvwp" %}}

-## Skill Check

-Discuss your use of ZAP’s scanner and sqlmap on DIWA with your mentor.
-Why did you find things that ZAP didn’t, and vice versa?
-Explain to them how you plan on using automation to help you test websites going forward?